 - Black Ribboners, along with weakening powers, display some resistance to light.
 Some wear heavy clothing and wide-brimmed hats, others can withstand the sun unless exposed to extreme concentration of light.

 - Extremely old/powerful Red Court vampires in The Dresden Files are able to stand sunlight.

-- Played with in George RR Martin's Fevre Dream, where Joshua shows up on deck to have dinner in broad daylight to assuage the crew's fears that he's a vampire, then reveals his severe trauma as a result in private later.
+- Played with in George R.R.
+Martin's Fevre Dream, where Joshua shows up on deck to have dinner in broad daylight to assuage the crew's fears that he's a vampire.
+The next time the protagonist sees him, he's horribly burned...

 - In Abraham Lincoln: Vampire Hunter, sunlight burns the skin of young vampires, but after a few years they become immune.
 Their eyes, however, never become immune no matter how long they live, so they have to wear sunglasses in daytime.

 - Moroi vampires in Vampire Academy can go about in the sunlight, although it does weaken them.
 The Strigoi vampires, on the other hand, die in sunlight.

 - Vampires in Night Watch are unaffected by sunlight.
 Same applies to garlic, religious symbols, and silver, but don't you dare offer them a shot of vodka, which has the same effect as holy water to vampires of lore.
 Yes, Russian vampires can't hold their liquor.